matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-deploy.md

 If network argument `--network` or `defaultNetwork` configuration are not specified, local setup with `http://localhost:8545` (Ethereum RPC URL) and `http://localhost:3050` (zkSync Era RPC URL), will be used.
 In this case zkSync Era network will not need to be configured in `hardhat.config.ts` file.
 For more details about a dockerized local setup, check out [Local testing](./testing.md).
 :::

-### Why is Hardhat's `console.log` not working?

-zkSync Era does not support the Nomic Foundation's `console.log` contract.
-Due to different address derivation rules, even when deployed, the `console.log` library will likely have a different address from the one on Ethereum.